 On 11 October 2011, an Italian financial institution, Banco Popolare Societá Cooperativa ("Banco Popolare"), filed a civil claim against the Firm in the Milan courts, styled Banco Popolare Societá Cooperativa v Morgan Stanley & Co.
 International plc & others, related to its purchase of €100 million of bonds issued by Parmalat.
 The claim asserted by Banco Popolare alleges, among other things, that the Firm was aware of Parmalat's impending insolvency and conspired with others to deceive Banco Popolare into buying bonds by concealing both Parmalat's true financial condition and certain features of the bonds from the market and Banco Popolare.
-Banco Popolare seeks damages of €76 million (approximately \$87 million) plus damages for loss of opportunity and moral damages.
-The Firm filed its answer on 20 April 2012.
-On 11 September 2018, the court dismissed in full the claim against the Firm.
-The plaintiff has until 11 March 2019 to file an appeal.
+Banco Popolare seeks damages of €76 million (approximately \$91 million) plus damages for loss of opportunity and moral damages.
+The Firm filed its answer on 20 April 2012, and the hearing on the parties' final submissions is scheduled for 20 March 2018.

 On 22 June 2017, the public prosecutor for the Court of Accounts for the Republic of Italy filed a claim against the Firm styled Case No. 2012/00406/MNV, which is pending in the Regional Prosecutor's Office at the Judicial Section of the Court of Auditors for Lazio, Italy.
 The claim relates to certain derivative transactions between the Republic of Italy and the Firm.
 The transactions were originally entered into between 1999 and 2005, and were restructured (and certain of the transactions were terminated) in December 2011 and January 2012.
 The claim alleges, inter alia, that the Firm effectively acted as an agent of the state in connection with these transactions and asserts claims related to, among other things, whether the Ministry of Finance was authorised to enter into these transactions, whether the transactions were appropriate and whether the Firm's conduct related to the termination of certain transactions was proper.
-The prosecutor is seeking damages through an administrative process against the Firm for €2.76 billion (approximately \$3.2 billion).
-On 30 March 2018, the Firm filed its defense to the claim.
-On 15 June 2018, the Court issued a decision declining jurisdiction and dismissing the claim against the Firm.
-A hearing of the public prosecutor's appeal was held on 10 January 2019.
-On 7 March 2019, the Appellate Division of the Court of Accounts for the Republic of Italy issued a affirming the decision below declining jurisdiction and dismissing the claim against the Firm.
-On 19 April 2019, the public prosecutor filed an appeal with the Italian Supreme Court seeking to overturn this decision.
+The prosecutor is seeking damages through an administrative process against the Firm for €2.76 billion (approximately \$3.3 billion).
+A hearing regarding this matter has been scheduled for 19 April 2018.

-In matters styled Case number 15/3637 and Case number 15/4353, the Dutch Tax Authority ("Dutch Authority") has challenged in the District Court in Amsterdam the prior set-off by the Firm of approximately £124 million (approximately \$142 million) plus accrued interest of withholding tax credits against the Firm's corporation tax liabilities for the tax years 2007 to 2013.
+In matters styled Case number 15/3637 and Case number 15/4353, the Dutch Tax Authority ("Dutch Authority") is challenging in the District Court in Amsterdam the prior set-off by the Firm of approximately €124 million (approximately \$149 million) plus accrued interest of withholding tax credits against the Firm's corporation tax liabilities for the tax years 2007 to 2013.
 The Dutch Authority alleges that the Firm was not entitled to receive the withholding tax credits on the basis, inter alia, that a Firm subsidiary did not hold legal title to certain securities subject to withholding tax on the relevant dates.
 The Dutch Authority has also alleged that the Firm failed to provide certain information to the Dutch Authority and keep adequate books and records.
-On 26 April 2018, the District Court in Amsterdam issued a decision dismissing the Dutch Authority's claims.
-On 4 June 2018, the Dutch Authority filed an appeal before the Court of Appeal in Amsterdam in matters re-styled Case number 18/00318 and Case number 18/00319.
-A hearing of the Dutch Authority's appeal has been scheduled for 26 June 2019.
+A hearing in this matter took place on 19 September 2017.